jotaen/xit/Specification.md

 The *tag name* MAY be followed by a `=` character and a *tag value*.

 The *tag name* MUST only contain letters, digits, or the characters `_` or `-`.
-It MUST be interpreted as if it was all lower-case.
+It MUST be treated as case-insensitive.

 The *tag value* MAY be surrounded by a pair of matching quotes, which MUST either be `"` (RECOMMENDED) or `'`.